decentralized-identity/sidetree/docs/protocol.md

 #### Proof of Fee

-   Each Sidetree transaction on the target chain is required to include a deterministic, protocol-specified fee, based on the number of DID operations they seek to include via the on-chain transaction.
-The deterministic protocol rules for the default configuration are still under discussion, but the following are roughly represent the direction under discussion:
+   Each Sidetree transaction on the target chain is required to include a deterministic fee, based on the number of DID operations they seek to include via the on-chain transaction.
+The deterministic rules for the default configuration are still under discussion, but the following are roughly represent the direction under discussion:

    1. Simple inclusion of a transaction in a block will enable the transaction writer to include a baseline of N operations
    2. Any number of operations that exceed N will be subject to proof that a fee was paid that meets or exceeds a required amount, determined as follows: